 September 4th through September 13th is the Scholastic Fall Book Fair.
 Most of the popular books of the year will be sold at the Fair from 8:00am to 3:30pm daily.
 The Book Fair will also be open for Meet the Teacher Night on September 5th from 5:00pm to 8:00pm and Technology Night September 12th, from 5:00 to 8:00pm.
 Pre-order the new Guts graphic novel by Raina Telgemeier (order will be delivered September 13th); Diary of a Wimpy Kid: Wrecking Ball (order will be delivered November 5th); and Dogman: Fetch 22 (order will be delivered December 5th).
 Bluebonnet books and Lone Star awards and many other popular books will be on sale.
 The next Book Fair will be February 26th through March 6th.
 If you would like to be a parent volunteer, please see the Sign Up Genius on the calendar or click on https://www.signupgenius.com/go/4090F45A5A92EA0FB6-rogers

-Bluebonnet and Lone Star bookmarks for the upcoming Bluebonnet party held May 18th.
-To receive your invitation, students need to read 10 of this year's (2017-2018) Bluebonnet books or Lone Star books (2017-2018).
-5th grade students then take an A.R. test on each of the 10 books, receiving grades of 80%, 90%, or 100%.
-6th grade needs to come see me to test on those 10 books.
-Same grades stand for 6th grade as well.
-The students will fill in a Bluebonnet or Lone Star bookmark with their grades on the 10 books read.
-The students will turn in their bookmark with their name and homeroom teacher to Mrs. Ernst to receive the invitation to the party on May 18th, 2018.
+Bluebonnet and Lone Star bookmarks were passed out to every student for the upcoming Bluebonnet party held in May.
+To receive your invitation, students need to read 15 of this year's (2019-2020) Bluebonnet books or Lone Star books 5th and 6th grade students then take a test on each of the 15 books, receiving grades of 70%, 80%, 90%, or 100%.
+The students will fill in a Bluebonnet or Lone Star bookmark with their grades on the 15 books read.
+The students will turn in their bookmark with their name and homeroom teacher to Mrs. Ernst to receive the invitation to the party in May.

 This party is by invitation only.
-The Bluebonnet/Lone Star party starts at 8:00am in the library.
-Read your 10 Bluebonnet and/or Lone Star books, test on those (with an 80%, 90%, 100% grade) to receive your invitation.
-Hurry!
-We have worked on this all year!
-Mrs. Ernst has read 5 books to 5th grade and 2 books to 6th grade.
-The reading and testing to finish is up to you!
+The Bluebonnet/Lone Star party starts at 7:45am in the library.
+Read your 15 Bluebonnet and/or Lone Star books, test on those (with a 70%, 80%, 90%, 100% grade) to receive your invitation.
+The reading and testing finish line is May 1st!
+To participate, it is up to you!
 YOU CAN DO IT!!